OpenDSA/OpenDSA/RST/source/HashCImproved.rst

 When :math:`M = 11`, any value for :math:`c` between 1 and 10 generates a
 probe sequence that visits all slots for every key.

-.. inlineav:: collisionCON2
+.. inlineav:: collisionCON2 ss
    :output: show

 Now you can practice linear probing by different step sizes.

-.. avembed:: Exercises/Hashing/HashingLinearStepProbePRO.html
+.. avembed:: Exercises/Hashing/HashingLinearStepProbePRO.html ka
    :showbutton: hide

 Consider the situation where :math:`c = 2` and we wish to insert a record